The Federal Government will Become America's Model Employer for the 21st Century.

 Keep in mind that a support group can be as small as five people and may grow as employees learn of its existence.

 A support group can offer group members parenting and/or child care resource and referral information and explain personnel flexibilities available in their agencies that may help employees balance work and caregiving demands.
+A support group is also an excellent opportunity for employees with similar struggles and stressors to find one another and meet on a regular basis.
+This type of group and setting may allow such employees to find an outlet in which they can not only vent and talk but discover new sources of support, friendship and guidance.

 There also may be interest in starting a support group newsletter that could include newspaper and magazine articles on parenting, child care and children's issues, resource and referral information, and the date and time of the next support group meeting.
 A newsletter is especially helpful to members who temporarily lose contact with the group.